StanDoherty/acm-sigdoc-tc/charter_comments.md

-# Technical Committee Formation Team

-This GitHub repo is dedicated to developing a proposal to the ACM (Association for Computing Machinery) [SIGDOC](https://sigdoc.acm.org/) (Special Interest Group on the Design of Communication) for a technical committee named **Structured Information Development and Management**.

-## TC Charter (DRAFT)
+# Comments: Structured Information Development and Management Charter (DRAFT)

 This TC seeks to promote the benefits of structured information and information management for industry practitioners and teachers.
 Under the guidance of the SIGDOC Executive Committee, our proposed TC would be active in developing technical papers, pedagogical (curriculum) content, webinar workshop materials, conference workshop materials, and industry speaker directories.